GP2P/FarmSimulator/README.md

 ### Features

 Every NPC in the game is controlled by their own behavior tree and tries to find, reserve, navigate to, and work on their own tasks from a list of filterable avaliable tasks around them.
 It is not efficient for finding non-random farm tasks, but it is a trial of making AI systems.
+Each NPC belong to a house and each house have a limit of max number of attachable NPCs.
+There is also a limit of max number of houses.

 NPCs handle:
 - [ ] Building of game objects